What does a Pulse Oximeter tell you?

 For these reasons, we must stress that any medical monitoring or measurement device should really be used to confirm what you suspect to be the case.
 If you think your own or a patient’s oxygen saturation level is lower than “normal”, the oximeter should be used to confirm this.

-But what is a "normal" reading?
+What is a "normal" reading?

 But what is "normal"?
 Firstly, we would ask "normal for whom"?